This content was updated for accuracy and relevance on February, 11th 2021.

 For everyone else, there’s this road trip checklist.

-If you don’t know what to bring on a road trip, this packing list can help.
+If you don’t know what to pack for a road trip, this packing list can help.
 We want you to spend less time on your packing and more time on planning and organizing all your road trip ideas.
-This guide will outline the essentials to pack for any trip and the 5 types of road trip essentials you should always have with you.
+This guide will outline the essentials to pack for any trip and the 5 types of long road trip essentials you should always have with you.
 That way, you’ll be prepared for a day trip in the woods, a weekend getaway in the desert, or an epic, 3-week, cross-country road trip.

 What Are the Best Travel Essentials?